-By searching domain availability, you’ll be able to make sure that someone else isn’t using your exact name for a similar product.
-Better yet, you’ll already have a foundation to deploy your app across more platforms.
-Instagram did this; they started exclusively on iOS, followed by an Android release, and then a website release.
+By searching domain availability, you’ll be able to make sure that someone isn’t using your exact name for a similar product.
+Better yet, you’ll have a foundation to deploy your app across more platforms.
+Instagram did this; they started exclusively on iOS, followed by an Android release and a website release.

 For more detail, check out our How to Name Your Business blog post.
 This post has ten tips that are important for every type of business venture to follow.
 The guide fits perfectly with these app-specific naming tips!

 We're confident that it's by far the most effective name generator on the market.
 Using it, you'll find names that would legitimately be worth $2,000+ on domain resale sites.
 We also included several bonuses, including a naming mini-course.
 Click here to see exactly what you'll get!

 Apple has an entire page dedicated to app store optimization.
 On the page, they state that “search plays a huge role in how users discover and download content on the App Store.”